 How much solid waste is the project expected to generate annually (in tons)?
-7,000 tons/year Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to exp pand existing landfill capacity r: Will any hazardous waste be generated by the development? (not selected) Yes No If yes, please explain:Medical waste material will be e genera ited by the proposed project.
+7,000 tons/year Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to ex pand existing landfill capacity r .
+Will any hazardous waste be generated by the development? (not selected) Yes No If yes, please explain:Medical waste material will be e genera ated by the proposed project.
 Stori mwate r Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
-80% on or retention ponds, pervious parking areas) to mitigate the will include detention to mitigate storm water impacts and Env vironm ental Quality Is the development located wit thin, or likely to affect any of t the following: Water supply watersheds? (not selected) Yes No Significant groundwater recharge areas? (not selected) Yes No 3.
-Wetlands? (not selected) Yes No Wetlands?
-Protected mountains? (not selected) Yes Yes No No 4.
-Protected mountains? (not selected) Yes No 4.
+80% on or retention ponds, pervious parking areas) to mitigate the vill include detention to mitigate storm water impacts and Env vironm ental Quality Is the development located wit thin, or likely to affect any of t he following: Water supply watersheds? (not selected) Yes No Significant groundwater recharge areas? (not selected) Yes No 3.
+Wetlands? (not selected) Yes No (Hot obloctou) Protected mountains? (not selected) Yes No Yes Yes No No 4.
+Protected mountains? (not selected) 4.
 Protected mountains?
-5. Protected river corridors? (not selected) Yes Yes No No 4.
+5. Protected river corridors? (not selected) Yes No 4.
 Protected mountains?5.
 Protected river corridors?6.
-Floodplains? (not selected) (not selected) (not selected) Yes Yes Yes No No
+Floodplains? (not selected) (not selected) (not selected) Yes Yes No No